 Vitamins found in real foods are chemically and structurally superior to synthetics.

 Due to these differences, many professionals feel that vitamins created

 from non-food sources should be considered imitations.

 Also, since vitamins from food have been shown to have better bioavailability characteristics than their synthetic counterparts, you can rest assured that you are truly getting all of the benefits of the nutrients when they are in their natural food state.
 Synthetic vitamins are not as easily processed or absorbed by the body and therefore much of what you pay for in a multivitamin just passes through your body without any benefit whatsoever.
-In addition, nutrition coming from actual vegetables has the added feature of being packed with bioflavonoids, enzymes and other co-factors that work in concert to nourish you – synthetic vitamins miss all of this good stuff!
+In addition, nutrition coming from actual fruit and vegetables has the added feature of being packed with bioflavonoids, enzymes and other co-factors that work in concert to nourish you – synthetic vitamins miss all of this good stuff!

 The truth is that only real food, and fruits and vegetables in particular, can be counted on to ensure proper nutrition.

 treat, cure or prevent any disease.